-As a freelance instructional designer, or any freelancer type for that matter, costs can start to add up here and there and quickly but there are ways you can affordably market your freelance business and find clients.
+As a freelance instructional designer and eLearning developer, or any freelancer type for that matter, costs can start to add up here and there and quickly but there are ways you can affordably market your freelance business and find clients.

 When you are just starting out, the money typically trickles in very slowly, if at all.
 That was the case for me anyway.
 To get myself started and into profit mode, I relied on what I knew and who I knew to get my first clients.

 How do you market your freelance business and find clients?

 The people you have worked for or whom you have collaborated with in the past, had a direct line of sight into your work ethic and quality of work.
 Because of this, these folks are great prospect sources to reach out to for some freelance work.
 They already know you, like you, and trust you so this is a great place to start.
 Why?
 People like to do business with people they know, like, and trust.

 When I first launched my freelance instructional design business back in 2013, I sent emails to former bosses and people I had worked with previously to let them know what I was doing and asked them to keep me in mind if they had any freelance instructional design work.
 That one email resulted in 4 clients.